John Wells (filmmaker): Other projects

 Other projects from Wells include the unsold pilots to Bad Girls on NBC, Prodigy Bully for Fox and The Deep Mad Dark for TNT, American Woman for Paramount Network and the miniseries Maid for Netflix.
 In June 2019, Wells signed an overall deal to stay at Warner Bros.
 Television with two more shows in the works: Heart of a Lion from Showtime and My Ex-Life for Apple TV+.

 He was slated to produce the pilot for the psychological thriller Red Bird Lane for HBO Max.
 However, the streamer ultimately chose not to move forward with the project.
 Wells is currently working on a pair of dramas from Warner Bros.
 Television: Ke Nui Road and the anthology series take on the book Things That Make White People Uncomfortable for HBO Max.

 On April 28, 2023, it was announced that Fox has given a straight-to-series order for Rescue: HI-Surf.
 The series was co-produced by Wells and Fox Entertainment.
-Wells serves as an executive producer and will direct the first two episodes of the series.
+Wells served as an executive producer and directed the first two episodes of the series.
 It was created by Matt Kester, who also serves as a writer.
-The series will premiere in the 2024–25 season.
 In April 2024, Fox placed the show on a seven-episode back order.
 The series went on to premiere on the channel in September 2024.
 The series been cancelled after a single season.

 In April 2023, MGM+ ordered ten episodes of the series The Emperor of Ocean Park based on Stephen L. Carter's best-selling novel of the same name, with Sherman Payne as the writer and Damian Marcano set to direct.
 The series stars Grantham Coleman, Forest Whitaker and Tiffany Mack.
 It premiered on July 14, 2024.

-Wells serves as an executive producer on the medical drama series The Pitt for the streaming service Max (later HBO Max), as well as the Netflix miniseries Untamed.
+Wells serves as an executive producer on the medical drama series The Pitt for the streaming service Max (later HBO Max), as well as the Netflix series Untamed.